JahsiasWhite/country-flag-quiz/README.md

 # ISSUES

 1. The findLocation uses the middle point of a location.
 Some island chains have it wrong then. something by australia is really messed up
+2. hoverInfo can get stuck on quiz menu.
+Be out of quiz, have hoverInfo go ontop, then start quiz.
+It is now stuck

 # TODO